Michieljoris/url-washer/README.md

     node package.js
 	npm install

-If wash can't find a phantomjs executable it will ask the seoServer when the url has been set in options.
+If wash can't find a phantomjs executable it will ask the seoServer (if set in options)

 It will do an ajax call to http://seoServerUrl?url=someUrl, and expect html to be returned.